 To avoid these issues, it is important to keep a close watch over bodily changes that might affect your thyroid and its hormone production.
 If signs or symptoms of thyroid issues occur, thyroid testing can help diagnose the issue and begin a regimen of regulating the disorder.

-15 Signs of Thyroid Disorder
+15 Signs of Thyroid Problems

 Because our biological functions are so often tied to our hormones, there are a number of symptoms that could indicate an issue with your thyroid.